 After purchasing the property, construction began to the tune of 3.5 million dollars.
-Quite considerable amount in those days.
+Quite a considerable amount in those days.
 Rooms rented for $20 a night, also on the pricey end.
-However, the Mediterranean Revival style hotel was certainly a site to see and a place to be seen.
+However, the Mediterranean Revival style hotel was certainly a sight to see and a place to be seen.
 Residents of St. Petersburg looked to the light to know when the hotel was opened for “season” from Thanksgiving to Easter.
 (Remember, no air conditioning back then!)

 While many things have changed over the years, the hotel retains a majority of the original tile.
-The tile was hand crafted and hand glazed and shipped from a factory in Flint, Michigan.
+The tile was handcrafted and hand-glazed and shipped from a factory in Flint, Michigan.
 I loved looking for the different and special designs in the tile.

-Use in War time
+Use in Wartime

 During World War II, Laughner gave over the hotel to the US Army to serve as a residence for the men in training.
 During this time the hotel suffered a lot of wear and tear (although the tile held up) and Laughner no longer wanted to keep it.
 He sold the hotel shortly after.